Terms of Service

 You may need to register for an account to access some or all of our Services.
 You agree to provide accurate account and other information and promptly update this information if it changes.
 You agree to maintain the security of your account credentials and promptly notify us if you discover or suspect that someone has accessed your account without your authorization.
 Your username and password are personal to you and may not be shared with any third parties.
 You are responsible for all activities that occur regarding your account credentials or otherwise under your account.

-Your use of Estate Planning Documents
+Your Use of Estate Planning Documents

 If you prepare any Estate Planning Documents using the Services, the following terms and conditions apply: